-The area's Metropolitan Statistical Area unemployment rate of 4.7% is currently lower than the national rate of 5.0% and lower than the statewide rate of 5.1%.
+The area's Metropolitan Statistical Area unemployment rate of 4.7% is currently lower than the national rate of 4.9% and lower than the statewide rate of 5.0%.
 The region's growth and economic diversity are expected to be the basis for continued health of the local economy in coming years.

 The Authority's ability to fund its operations is heavily dependent on a millage levy generated from property taxes.
-The property tax revenues have declined by \$2.4 million or 6.3% since 2007.
-The millage rate for 2007 was 0.6074 compared to the 2015 millage rate of 0.7305.
-For FY 2015 and 2016, the PSTA Board approved a millage rate of 0.7305 with a statutory limit of 0.7500 mills.
+The property tax revenues have increased by \$.2 million or .5% since 2007.
+The millage rate for 2007 was 0.6074 compared to the 2016 millage rate of 0.7305.
+For FY 2017, the PSTA Board approved the maximum millage rate of 0.7500 mills.

 Financial Policies.
-During fiscal year 2015, a Liability Debt Management Policy was reviewed with revisions to the Cash Reserve and Investment policies.
-These policy amendments, while enhancing controls and procedures, did not have a significant impact on the current period's financial statements.
+During fiscal year 2016, a Liability Debt Management Policy and Cash Reserve Policy were reviewed and the Investment Policy was revised.
+The policy amendments did not have a significant impact on the current period's financial statements.

 Long-Range Financial Planning.
 Due to the significant investment in buses and bus facilities used for service delivery and the necessary funding required to refurbish and to replace those assets when needed, the Authority has been building up resources in the capital reserve.
-As of September 30, 2015, the Authority's unrestricted net assets totaled \$19.9 million to cover current liabilities and anticipated operating needs in the five-year plan.
-The capital reserve for buses was \$15.6 million and an additional \$4 million capital reserve was designated for matching grant funds for the Central Avenue Bus Rapid Transit Project.
-Long- term financial projections are maintained and updated when significant events occur that warrant changes to the underlying assumptions.
+As of September 30, 2016, the Authority's unrestricted net position totaled \$21.0 million.